s1tools/mbu_processor/doc/MBU_test_plan.md

 - Check QCTest results. all inspection must be successfull.

-QCTests was introduced during 3.1 development and reports some error.
+QCTests was introduced during 3.1 development. it must be run on 2.0 results.

-Checks must take into account the status of the 2.0 results.

-No conge between 2.0 and 2.1 pdf reports.
+No change between 2.0 and 2.1 pdf reports.

 ```
 evince report.pdf